Custom Processes

 'handler' => app\Pusher::class,

-// Listening protocol, IP, and port (optional)
+// Protocol, IP and port to listen on (optional)

 'listen' => 'websocket://0.0.0.0:8888',